akshpatel24/Product-Management-System/README.md

 Redirect to /Crud2 protected page.
 Future API calls include token in headers.
 On refresh → token detected → redirect appropriately.

+AUGUST 13:
+Added a global search function that is case-insensitive and filters across all product attributes